AlanLiangC/AlanLiangC.github.io/_pages/about.md

 # 🔥 News

+- *2024.06*: &nbsp;We have published a preprint paper "SuPrNet: Super Proxy for 4D Occupancy Forecasting" and it will be sent for peer review. [**Project**](https://github.com/AlanLiangC/4DPCF)

 - *2024.04*: &nbsp;We have published a preprint paper "SGCCNet: Single-Stage 3D Object Detector With Saliency-Guided Data Augmentation and Confidence Correction Mechanism" and it will be sent for peer review.

-- *2024.03*: &nbsp;We have published a preprint paper "Boosting 3D Point-based Object Detection by Reducing Information Loss Caused by Discontinuous Receptive Fields" and it will be sent for peer review.
+- *2024.03*: &nbsp;We have published a preprint paper "Boosting 3D Point-based Object Detection by Reducing Information Loss Caused by Discontinuous Receptive Fields" and it will be sent for peer review. [**Project**](https://github.com/AlanLiangC/DRF-SSD)
-- *2023.12*: &nbsp;We have published a preprint paper "PDM-SSD: Single-Stage 3D Object Detector With Point Dilation Mechanism" and it will be sent for peer review.
+- *2023.12*: &nbsp;We have published a preprint paper "PDM-SSD: Single-Stage 3D Object Detector With Point Dilation Mechanism" and it will be sent for peer review. [**Project**](https://github.com/AlanLiangC/PDM-SSD)
 - *2023.08*: &nbsp;🎉🎉 One paper is accepted by [Engineering Applications of Artificial Intelligence](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence) (IF 8.0).

 # 📝 Publications